Uniswap/docs/docs/concepts/protocol/fees.md

 ## Protocol Fees

-Both Uniswap v3 and v4 include a protocol fee mechanism that can be activated through UNI governance.
-This fee structure offers greater flexibility compared to v2, allowing governance to adjust the fraction of swap fees allocated to the protocol.
-For detailed information about protocol fees, refer to the [v3 whitepaper](https://uniswap.org/whitepaper-v3.pdf) and [v4 whitepaper](https://uniswap.org/whitepaper-v4.pdf).
+With the passage of the [UNIfication governance proposal](https://vote.uniswapfoundation.org/proposals/93) on December 25th, 2025, all v2 pools and certain v3 pools now have a protocol fee to programmatically burn UNI.
+Read more on [protocol fees](../../contracts/protocol-fee/overview) and [fee levels](../../contracts/protocol-fee/fee-setting-rational).

 [^1]: In-range liquidity refers to the liquidity contained in any positions which span both sides of the spot price.